lightning/bolts/02-peer-protocol.md

    * [33:first-per-commitment-point]

+The `temporary-channel-id` is used to identify this channel until the funding transaction is established. `asset-ids` are the assets the sender is putting into the channel.
+The `-amounts` and `-milliamounts` variable-length fields contains an amount for each channel asset, in the same order as specified in `asset-ids`.

-The `temporary-channel-id` is used to identify this channel until the funding transaction is established.  `funding-satoshis` is the amount the sender is putting into the channel.  `dust-limit-satoshis` is the threshold below which output should be generated for this node’s commitment or HTLC transaction; ie. HTLCs below this amount plus HTLC transaction fees are not enforceable on-chain.
+`funding-amounts` are the amounts the sender is putting into the channel.  `dust-limit-satoshis` is the threshold below which output should be generated for this node’s commitment or HTLC transaction; ie. HTLCs below this amount plus HTLC transaction fees are not enforceable on-chain.
 This reflects the reality that tiny outputs are not considered standard transactions and will not propagate through the Bitcoin network.

 `max-htlc-value-in-inflight-msat` is a cap on total value of outstanding HTLCs, which allows a node to limit its exposure to HTLCs; similarly `max-accepted-htlcs` limits the number of outstanding HTLCs the other node can offer. `channel-reserve-satoshis` is the minimum amount that the other node is to keep as a direct payment. `htlc-minimum-msat` indicates the smallest value HTLC this node will accept.